 The Advantages of Cloud Access Control

-Access Control is all about preventing unauthorised access to a site, building or individual office - it protects the people, the premises and the assets within them.
-It enables a business to manage the admin of door entry at different times of day and monitor who has access to certain areas.
-It can also act as a safety measure, preventing people from going near a potentially dangerous area or equipment, such as a boiler room or a lift motor room (also known as an elevator machine room).
+Access Control is all about preventing unauthorized access to a site, building or individual office – it helps to protect the people, the premises and the assets within them.
+It enables a business to manage entry and exit of employees and visitors as well as monitor who has access to certain areas.
+It can also act as a safety measure, preventing people from going near a potentially dangerous area or equipment, such as a boiler room or an elevator machine room.

 An on-site access control system will have a server and connected computer on the business premises with software that can control the system and hold the information about who can access various areas and what access rights can be applied to individuals.

-While this set up remains popular, many systems are now moving to cloud-based technologies that give more flexibility and greater functionality.
-A hosted or cloud-based access control system effectively moves the server from the customers' premises to a data centre (or similar) and hosts the equipment off-site.
+While this setup remains popular, many systems are now moving to cloud-based technologies that give more flexibility and greater functionality.
+A hosted or cloud-based access control system effectively moves the server from the business’ premises to a data center (or similar) and hosts the equipment off-site.
 The key card readers remain on-site at relevant locations to read the key fob, card or mobile Bluetooth device to allow access to the user where appropriate.

-What are the benefits of cloud-based access control compared to on-premise access control?
+What are the benefits of cloud-based access control compared to on-premises access control?

 There are many benefits to moving your business to cloud access control:

-- Access your system from anywhere - the admin user can easily access the system through a website browser using a secure login from any device (even a smartphone), anywhere in the world!
+- Access your system from anywhere – The admin user can easily access the system through a website browser using a secure login from any device (even a smartphone) from virtually anywhere.
 This can provide huge benefits, especially in the likely event of another member of staff logging a concern that they can’t remember locking the office door.
-Rather than someone having to return to the site to check, you can simply log in to the portal online and remotely inspect the system - you can even lock doors remotely if the user has forgotten to do so!
+Rather than someone having to return to the site to check, you can simply log in to the portal online and remotely inspect the system – you can even lock doors remotely if the user has forgotten to do so.

-Business continuity - for maximum reliability and security, these cloud-based access control systems are hosted on three remote servers so should one server fail or go offline, you have the reassurance that your system has resilience.
+- Business continuity – For maximum reliability and security, cloud-based access control systems are hosted on three remote servers, so should one server fail or go offline, you have the reassurance that your system has resilience.

-Scalability - if you have servers on-site and currently pay for an IT team to look after them, then you will know that the equipment cost, space requirements, power consumption, maintenance costs, IT support and updates can be costly.
+- Scalability – If you have servers on-site and currently pay for an IT team to look after them, then you will know that the equipment cost, space requirements, power consumption, maintenance costs, IT support and updates can be costly.
 In the digital age, computers and server hardware have a shelf life of between 5-10 years, after which they need to be replaced.
-PC software operating systems are also upgraded, which then require access control system software updates to be implemented.
-All this is an extra expense.
-With cloud solutions, the cost to host these features remotely, the upkeep of servers and any updates to software, is incorporated as part of your monthly cost.
+PC software operating systems are also upgraded, which then requires access control system software updates to be implemented.
+All of this is an extra expense.
+With cloud solutions, the cost to host these features remotely, the upkeep of servers and any updates to software, are incorporated as part of your monthly cost.

 All you need to provide is an internet connection to the outside world (via the web, WLAN or internet).

 Depending on the complexity of the system and the user requirements, a small system device may need to be located on-site that can act as an information buffer to ensure no loss of data.
-All data is automatically encrypted by this device to ensure it is safe and secure as well as.
-This device typically contains an SSHD (Solid State Hard Disk), requiring very little power to run.
+All data is automatically encrypted by this device to ensure it is safe and secure.
+This device typically contains an Solid State Hard Disk (SSHD), requiring very little power to run.
 You will also need to have the relevant card readers located at each point of access that you want to control.